Your membership has expired

 A vacuum cleaner, coffee, a dishwasher, a stroller, a laptop, and a pickup truck with Red and green arrows, prices, and a trend line.

-Economic uncertainties are making it difficult for shoppers to know what to expect regarding prices for groceries and other essential products.
+Economic uncertainty is making it difficult for shoppers to predict prices for groceries and other products.

 Photo Illustration: Consumer Reports, Manufacturers

-If you’re fretting over your household budget these days, you’re not alone.
+If you’re sweating over the price of coffee, milk, beef, and—yes—turkey these days, you’re not alone.

 In this article Arrow link